What is data science?

 The need for data science is growing rapidly as the amount of data increases exponentially and companies depend more heavily on analytics to drive revenue and innovation.
 For example, as business interactions become more digital, more data is created, presenting new opportunities to derive insights into how to better personalise experiences, improve service and customer satisfaction, develop new and enhanced products and increase sales.
 Additionally, in the business world and beyond, data science has the potential to help solve some of the world's most difficult challenges.

 What does a data scientist do?

-- Structured data, which is typically organized in rows and columns and includes words and numbers such as names, dates, and credit card information.
-For example, a data scientist in the utility industry might analyze tables of power generation and usage data to help reduce costs and detect patterns that could cause equipment to fail.
+- Structured data, which is typically organised in rows and columns and includes words and numbers such as names, dates and credit card information.
+For example, a data scientist in the utility industry might analyse tables of power generation and usage data to help reduce costs and detect patterns that could cause equipment to fail.

-- Unstructured data, which is unorganized and includes text in document files, social media and mobile data, website content, and videos.
-For example, a data scientist in the retail industry might answer a question about improving the customer experience by analyzing unstructured call center notes, emails, surveys, and social media posts.
+- Unstructured data, which is unorganised and includes text in document files, social media and mobile data, website content and videos.
+For example, a data scientist in the retail industry might answer a question about improving the customer experience by analysing unstructured call centre notes, emails, surveys and social media posts.

-To gain knowledge from all these data types, data scientists utilize their skills in:
+To gain knowledge from all these data types, data scientists utilise their skills in:

 - Computer programming.
 Data scientists write queries using languages such as Julia, R, or Python to pull data from their company's database.
 Python is the language of choice for many data scientists because it's easy to learn and use, even for people without coding experience, and offers prebuilt data science modules for data analysis.